Top 5 things to make a perfect study or home office

 3. Carefully selected lighting

-You’re going to be spending a significant amount of time in your study or home office staring at a computer screen, so it’s important to pay some thought to the lighting in the room, as a poor lighting scheme can be detrimental to your health potentially causing headaches and eye strain.
+You’re going to be spending a significant amount of time in your study, researching topics online, looking for someone “who can write my research paper for me”, trying to improve your academic performance,or spending time in home office staring at a computer screen, so it’s important to pay some thought to the lighting in the room, as a poor lighting scheme can be detrimental to your health potentially causing headaches and eye strain.

 An effective lighting scheme should be versatile enough to create a comfortable workspace whatever the time of day (i.e. the natural light in the room at 9am is very different to what it is at 8pm).